threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 ---
 title: Fasting retreat 9-11 May 2025
 subtitle:
 description: Give your body a full reset with an intensive fasting and body therapy retreat, designed tp cleanse muscles, organs, emotions and the mind.
-Lead by Steffen Lundgaard, with over 15 years of experience in leading fasting retreats.
+Lead by Steffen Lundgaard, who has been facilitating fast retreats for over 15 years.
 featured_image: /images/mv-fast.jpg
 homepage_image: /images/mv-fast.jpg
 date: 2023-11-02 00:00:00